Protect Yourself Online.

 Science Feedback — Expert-reviewed fact-checks of science and health claims. ✔IFCN-Verified

-🌐 https://science.feedback.org/ ↗️AFP Fact Check — Global fact-checking organization frequently debunking medical misinformation. ✔IFCN-Verified
+🌐 https://science.feedback.org ↗️AFP Fact Check — Fact-checks medical and health claims and debunks misinformation. ✔IFCN-Verified

-🌐 https://factcheck.afp.com/ ↗️Cochrane Library — Gold-standard evidence reviews that summarize what the best studies show (many
+🌐 https://factcheck.afp.com ↗️Cochrane Library — Gold-standard evidence reviews that summarize what the best studies show (many have plain-language summaries).

 SciCheck (FactCheck.org) — Science & health claim fact-checks with sources you can read. ✔IFCN-Verified